 Sustainability Charter for Victoria's state forests

-The Charter sets the direction for DELWP and VicForests to achieve sustainable forest management including the vision and objectives for sustainable forest management.
+The Sustainability Charter sets the direction and objectives to achieve sustainable forest management across Victoria.

 The Sustainable Forests (Timber) Act 2004 provides for the development of a Sustainability Charter.

 The Act states that the Sustainability Charter must set out objectives, consistent with the National Principles of Ecologically Sustainable Development, for the sustainability of both forests and the timber harvesting industry.